-I had listed the following symptoms:
+I had listed the following symptoms in 2007:

 - Continual movement usually jumping.
 He rocked on all fours in his crib, and began this when he woke up in the morning.
 When he learned to stand he jumped in his crib instead for long periods of time.
 He did this when he was stressed or bored and continued to do it when he got a regular bed.
 He would jump and yell or bang in rhythm to his jumping.

 - He jumps when he is excited even if he is walking, he jumps instead.